 If you think that the first viewing point is already much, you are wrong.
-The main viewpoint allows you to watch more panoramic sceneries that you would never see anywhere else in the world!
+The main viewpoint allows you to watch more panoramic scenery that you would never see anywhere else in the world!
 Because on the other side of the mountain, you will see the rugged-shape tooth-like limestone hills and mountains of Ninh-Binh.
 It is a sight of a pure marvel spectacle!

 I suggest when you come here, you bring two cameras.
 One is to capture photos, and another is to create timelapse.
 Then, come just before the sunset.
 During that time, you could probably generate the most epic shots that you’ll ever have anywhere else in Southeast Asia.

 How long to stay in Hang Mua Peak

 Reaching the top of Hang Mua Peak from the start of the trail takes up 30 minutes to 45 minutes.
 But in the case you want to enjoy every scenery and spot, I suggest that you allocate an hour or two for Hang Mua Peak on your itinerary.